 Some of the earliest self-publishing companies included Infinity Publishing, Trafford, iUniverse, and AuthorHouse.
 Some of these companies began churning out hundreds, then thousands, and then tens of thousands of books each year.
 The floodgates were open.
 No longer did a handful of major traditional publishers determine what books were worthy of reaching the market.

 Publishing had been democratized.

-I’ve called self-publishing book marketing the best thing that ever happened to publishing because outstanding writers who couldn’t secure an agent or publisher were able to see their books come to life.
+I’ve called self-publishing book marketing the best thing that ever happened to publish because outstanding writers who couldn’t secure an agent or publisher were able to see their books come to life.
 Previously unseen literary gems could now be enjoyed by the book-buying public.
-I’ve also called self-publishing the worst thing that ever happened to publishing because anyone could get their book published.
+I’ve also called self-publishing the worst thing that ever happened to publish because anyone could get their book published.
 Literally… anyone.